 You might wonder why the sound of a bass drum sounds massive compared to your home recordings and a snare sounds very big even if your snare is of the same brand and style on record compared to yours.
 These instruments may have been “replaced” by the producers using triggers.
 Triggers allow proper drum replacements to ensure a “cleaner” sound on the drumset to make a more crisp and clearer sound.

 Payment protection insurance is designed to repay your loans, mortgages and credit repayments in case you get sick or have an accident.
-However, many banks, financing companies and building institutions have mis sold the insurance to consumers.
+However, many banks, financing companies and building institutions have mis sold payment protection insurance to consumers.
 An average PPI costs £3000.

 Next, collect all the billing statements you received upon paying for your loan.
 Ensure that these billing statements are dated properly.
 You could get a rough estimate of the total amount of insurance refund you are owed.
 If you want a precise calculation, you could work with a free PPI calculator most claims companies provide.